anntnt/nextjs_marketplace/README.md

 # Next.js E-Commerce Marketplace

 The Marketplace eStores is a project where I used Next.js to build a full-stack web application.
-This project is still in progress.
+This project is still in progress and being continuously improved.

 ![alt text](./public/images/eStores.jpg)